Retford: Nature and biodiversity

 The area in and around Retford has a varied geology and habitat.
 There are 30 known Ancient woodlands of more than 2 hectares in Bassetlaw, and the town is surrounded by a rich and diverse ecosystem including rare and endangered animals and birds.

-The Idle Valley Nature Reserve, which is managed by Nottinghamshire Wildlife Trust (NWT) is the largest of the trust's reserves in Nottinghamshire.
-The eastern boundary is created by the natural path of the River Idle; redundant gravel quarries to the west of the river have created wetland areas which comprise the majority of the site.
-The reserve contains many different habitats over 450 hectares, with 300 hectares being designated with SSSI status.
-It is the largest wetland area in Nottinghamshire and over 250 species of birds have been recorded there making it one of the top birding sites in the UK.
+The Idle Valley Nature Reserve, which is managed by Nottinghamshire Wildlife Trust (NWT) lies on the northern edge of the town, with the eastern boundary being the River Idle.
+Idle Valley is the largest of the trust's reserves in Nottinghamshire, and features a mixture of habitats spread over 450 hectares, with 300 hectares being designated with SSSI status.
+Previously farmland, it is now the largest wetland area in Nottinghamshire, largely due to the reuse and rewilding of redundant gravel quarries.
+Over 250 species of birds have been recorded at the site, making it one of the top birding sites in the UK.
 The reserve is known for spectacular starling murmations.
-NWT has a program of activities and events for the benefit of schools, community groups and individuals and is becoming increasingly popular with established walking groups in the area and also neighbouring counties.
+NWT has a program of activities and events for the benefit of schools, community groups and individuals.

-The River Idle is a critical habitat for eels - with an eel pass being installed in 2018 to help silver eels get upstream.
-9 species of bats have been recorded in and around the town including Daubenton's bat, whiskered bat, Brandt's bat, Natterer's bat, common noctule, Leisler's bat, common pipistrelle, soprano pipistrelle and brown long-eared bat.
+The River Idle is a critical habitat for eels – with an eel pass being installed in 2018 to help silver eels get upstream.
+Nine species of bats have been recorded in and around the town including Daubenton's bat, whiskered bat, Brandt's bat, Natterer's bat, common noctule, Leisler's bat, common pipistrelle, soprano pipistrelle and brown long-eared bat.
 And a range of mammals and amphibians can be seen such as hedgehog, frog, rabbit, brown hare, grey squirrel, toad, newts, mole, badger and red fox.

-In 2021, Nottinghamshire Wildlife Trust revealed that it had consulted on the re-introduction of beavers to the Idle valley and planned to release 4 beavers (2 pairs) into the 55 hectare Idle Valley Nature Reserve in the summer of 2021.
-The trust stated that it planned to create one of the largest beaver enclosures in England, with space for up to three beaver families.
-Eight beavers - four adults and four kits - were released into a specially built enclosure in November 2021, the largest release of beavers in the UK to date.
+In 2021, Nottinghamshire Wildlife Trust revealed that it had consulted on the re-introduction of beavers to the Idle valley and planned to release 4 beavers (2 pairs) into the Idle Valley Nature Reserve.
+The trust stated that it intended to create one of the largest beaver enclosures in England, with space for up to three beaver families.
+In November 2021, eight beavers - four adults and four kits - were released into a specially built enclosure, the largest release of beavers in the UK to date.

 Bassetlaw has 19 Sites of Special Scientific Interest that cover broadleaved woodland, wetlands and grasslands comprising 1361 hectares.
 The area also has 290 Local Wildlife Sites.
-SSI's around Retford, including the reason for their importance:
+SSIs around Retford, including the reason for their importance: